Estimated reading time: 5 minutes

 - Approximately 10 – 14 days before you are scheduled to sign your documents you should be prepared to communicate with your lender, real estate agent and settlement professional.
 Therefore, it will be important for you to provide your hazard insurance information.

-- NOTE: Wiring instructions will be subject to strict verifications to prevent fraud.
+- NOTE: Wiring instructions will be subject to strict rules to prevent fraud.
 Discuss this with your closing professionals well in advance.

 7. Three-Day Review Period